LyncTaylor/lync-hub-setup/README.md

 Clips and recordings are stored under `/opt/lync-hub/frigate/media`.
 Update the `FRIGATE_RTSP_PASSWORD` environment variable in the compose file with your RTSP password before starting the stack.
+Frigate exposes ports `8971`, `5000`, `8554`, and `8555` for its web interface,
+RTSP, and WebRTC services.

 Home Assistant's configuration will be stored under `/opt/lync-hub/homeassistant/config`.
-The container uses host networking and runs with `privileged` mode enabled for hardware access.
+Home Assistant uses host networking and runs with `privileged` mode enabled for hardware access.
 Set the `TZ` environment variable in the compose file to your timezone before starting the stack.